Pangasinan: Philippine Revolution

 Attacked and brought under Filipino control were Alaminos, Agno, Anda, Alos, Bani, Balincaguin, Bolinao, Dasol, Eguia and Potot.
 The revolt then spread to Labrador, Sual, Salasa and many other towns in the west.
 The towns of Sual, Labrador, Lingayen, Salasa and Bayambang were occupied first by the forces of Prado and Quesada before they attacked Dagupan.

-On April 17, 1898, General Makabulos appointed Prado to politico-military governor of Pangasinan with Quesada as his second in command.
-In May 1898 General Emilio Aguinaldo returned from his exile in Hong Kong following the signing of the Pact of Biac-na-Bato in December 1897.
-Aguinaldo's return gave renewed the flames of the revolution.
+On April 17, 1898, General Makabulos appointed Prado as Politico-Military Governor of Pangasinan, with Quesada as his second-in-command.
+In May 1898, General Emilio Aguinaldo returned from his exile in Hong Kong following the signing of the Pact of Biac-na-Bato in December 1897.
+Aguinaldo's return renewed the flames of the revolution.
 On June 3, 1898, General Makabulos entered Tarlac.

-So successful were the Filipinos in their many pitched battles against the Spanish that on June 30, 1898, Spanish authorities decided to evacuate all forces to Dagupan for a last stand against the rebels.
-They were ordered to go to Dagupan were all civilian and military personnel, including members of the volunteer locales of towns not yet in rebel hands.
+So successful were the Katipunan in their many pitched battles against Spanish forces that on June 30, 1898, Spanish authorities decided to evacuate all forces to Dagupan for a last stand against the rebels.
+All civilian and military personnel, including volunteers from towns not yet in rebel hands, were ordered to go to Dagupan.
 Those who heeded this order were the volunteer forces of Mangaldan, San Jacinto, Pozorrubio, Manaoag, and Villasis.
-Among the items brought to Dagupan was the image of the Most Holy Rosary of the Virgin of Manaoag which was the patron saint of Pangasinan.
+Among the items brought to Dagupan was the image of the Most Holy Rosary of the Virgin of Manaoag, the patroness of Pangasinan.

 The siege began when the forces of Maramba and Prado converged in Dagupan on July 18, 1898.
-The arrival of General Makabulos strengthened the rebel forces until the Spanish, holed up inside the Catholic Church, waved the flag of surrender five days later.
-The poorly armed Filipinos were no match for the Spanish soldiers holed inside the Church.
+The arrival of General Makabulos strengthened the rebel forces until the Spanish, holed up inside the Catholic Church, surrendered five days later.
+The poorly armed Filipino rebels were no match for the Spanish and loyal Filipino soldiers holed inside the Church.
 The tempo of battle changed when the attackers under the command of Don Vicente Prado devised a crude means of protection to shield them from Spanish fire while advancing.
-They used trunks of bananas bundled up in sawali which enabled them to move upon the Church.
+They used trunks of bananas bundled up in sawali which enabled them to move towards the Church.

-Northern Zambales ceded to Pangasinan
+American Colonial Era

+In 1901, towns of Nueva Ecija, Balungao, Rosales, San Quintin and Umingan were annexed to the province of Pangasinan, because they were further away from the capital and already considered pacified by US forces.

-On November 30, 1903, several municipalities from northern Zambales including Agno, Alaminos, Anda, Bani, Bolinao, Burgos, Dasol, Infanta and Mabini were ceded to Pangasinan by the American colonial government.
-These municipalities were a part of the homeland of the Sambal people who wanted to remain within the Zambales province.
-This 1903 colonial decision has yet to be reverted.
+On November 30, 1903, several municipalities from northern Zambales including Agno, Alaminos, Anda, Bani, Bolinao, Burgos, Dasol, Infanta and Mabini were ceded to Pangasinan by the American colonial government for historical basis.